wach128/cordova-plugin-health/README.md

 #### iOS quirks

 - Once the user has allowed (or not allowed) the app, this function will not prompt the user again, but will call the callback immediately.
 See [this](https://developer.apple.com/documentation/healthkit/hkhealthstore/1614152-requestauthorization) for further explanation.
-- The datatype `activity` also includes sleep.
-If you want to get authorization only for workouts, you can specify `workouts` as datatype, but be aware that this is only availabe in iOS.

 ### isAuthorized()